How Legal Marketers Can Measure Account-Based Marketing Success

 3. Attribution

 Are your programs having an impact?
 Which channels or tactics are contributing to a higher ROI?
-Attribution reporting will help you determine whether you’re spending your marketing budget effectively, and therefore help you make better decisions about budget allocation in order to maximize overall return.
+Attribution reporting will help you determine whether you’re spending your marketing budget effectively, allowing for better budget allocation decisions to maximize overall return.

 Even with those areas of measurement plotted out, not all metrics are created equal.
 Focus on these points when creating metrics: